WWitman/swagger-node-slack/README-blog2.md

     ...
     ```

 * `./swagger-node-slack/api/controllers/ticker.js` -- This is a controller file.
 It implements the logic that is executed for a specific API path (or route).
 In the `swagger.yaml` file, the `x-swagger-router-controller` attribute specifies the name of the controller file (the `.js` is not needed).
 The `operationId` specifies the name of the function to call when the `/ticker` path is requested.
+So, for this API, when you call the `/ticker` API, it executes a function called `ticker()` in a controller file called `ticker.js`.

 Here's the controller code.
-The value of the URL variable comes from Slack, and we'll show you how to get it next.
+The value of the `URL` variable comes from Slack.
+We'll show you how to get it next.

    ```
    var util = require('util');